vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Sometimes the best thing you can do is not think, not wonder, not imagine, not obsess.
 Just breathe, and have faith that everything will work out for the best." - Anonymous
 > 1. "In the middle of every difficulty lies opportunity." - Albert Einstein
 > 1. "Be present in all things and thankful for all things." - Maya Angelou

-## Empowerment and Self-Improvement - V1

-> 1. "Strength doesn’t come from what you can do.
-It comes from overcoming the things you once thought you couldn’t." - Rikki Rogers
-> 1. "Success is not how high you have climbed, but how you make a positive difference to the world." - Roy T. Bennett
-> 1. "Empower yourself with knowledge and self-belief." - Anonymous
-> 1. "You are braver than you believe, stronger than you seem, and smarter than you think." - A.A.
-Milne
-> 1. "The only limit to your impact is your imagination and commitment." - Tony Robbins

 ## Gratitude and Positivity - V1